Andre601/AdvancedServerList/docs/getting-started/index.md

 To add additional profiles, create a new YAML file inside the `profiles` folder.
 The name doesn't matter, but it is recommended to keep it lowercase, use alphanumeric characters (`a-z, 0-9`), hyphens (`-`), underscores (`_`) and avoid spaces.

 Inside the file, add a priority and at least one setting, similar to the above shown example.
-This would already be enough and AdvancedServerList would use it.
-If you however want to only show it when certain conditions are met, should you set the priority to a higher value and add conditions.

-Conditions can be multiple strings containing [operands](../profiles/index.md#operands) to evaluate them.
-As an example `${server playersOnline} >= 10` would return true if the current number of online players is larger or equal to 10.
+This would already be enough to have a valid profile, but depending on the priority and file name may the file not be used, or used over other profiles.

+If you want to only show this file under specific situations can you use the [`condition`](../profiles/index.md#condition) option to apply conditions that need to be met to show the profile.
+The condition option would have a single String containing one or muliple [Expressions](../profiles/expressions).
+Only if the condition would return true, would the profile be displayed, granted that it has a higher priority than any other valid file with a true condition output.

+/// info | Note
+Profiles which do not have any conditions, or have an empty condition, will always considered to have a true condition, meaning that a profile with higher priority and no condition will be selected over a profile with lower priority and a condition, even if said condition returns true.
+///

-Here is another example profile using conditions:
+Here is another example profile using conditions to show it when the player was banned on the server:
 ```yaml title="other_profile.yml"
 priority: 1